kavhad/dotnet-react-vertical-slice/README.md

 {
     public static void Register(this IServiceCollection services)
     {
-        //Features that define new data-model for persistence can
+        //Features that requires data-model for persistence using EF Core can
-        //define and register an IModelBuilder dependency which models
+        //implement and register a IModelBuilder dependency.
+The models
         //will be added to AppDbContext.
         services.AddSingleton<IModelBuilder, TodoModelBuilder>();
-        //Features that exposes new api endpoints can define and register this
+        //Features that exposes new api endpoints can implement and register a
-        //dependency to be automatically wired during hosting app startup. services.AddSingleton<IApiBuilder, TodoApiBuilder>();
+        //IApiBuilder to be automatically wired during app startup. services.AddSingleton<IApiBuilder, TodoApiBuilder>();
     }
 }